• Skip to primary navigation

 Spices: For this recipe, you need just a few spices - whole black peppercorns, cumin seeds, asafoetida (hing), and salt.
 You can use crushed black pepper if you don't want whole black pepper while eating.

-Ghee: Adding a generous amount of ghee gives the flavor and aroma for this dish.
+Ghee: Adding a generous amount of ghee gives the flavor and aroma of this dish.
 However, if you are vegan, replace it with a plant-based oil of your choice.

 Herbs/ aromatics: ginger, curry leaves, or green chilies.
 They add lots of flavor to the dish and make it delicious.

-Cashew nuts: Use cashews nuts for your nuts.
+Cashew nuts: I like to use cashew nuts.
 If there are any allergies, you can skip it.

 How to Make Millet Pongal?